 Amount You Can Borrow – Initial Margin

-According to Regulation T of the Federal Reserve Board, you may borrow up to 50 percent of the purchase price of equity securities that can be purchased on margin.
+According to Regulation T of the Federal Reserve Board, you may borrow up to 50 percent of the purchase price of margin securities.
 This is known as the “initial margin.”
 Some firms require you to deposit more than 50 percent of the purchase price.

 Amount You Need After You Trade – Maintenance Margin

-After you buy stock on margin, FINRA rules require your brokerage firm to impose a “maintenance requirement” on your margin account.
+After you buy margin securities, FINRA rules require your brokerage firm to impose a “maintenance requirement” on your margin account.
 This “maintenance requirement” specifies the minimum amount of equity you must maintain in your margin account at all times.
 The equity in your margin account is the value of your securities less how much you owe to your brokerage firm.
-FINRA rules require this “maintenance requirement” to be at least 25 percent of the total market value of the securities purchased on margin (that is, “margin securities”).
+FINRA rules require this “maintenance requirement” to be at least 25 percent of the total market value of the margin securities.
 However, many brokerage firms have higher maintenance requirements, typically between 30 to 40 percent, and sometimes higher depending on the type of securities purchased.

 Here's an example of how maintenance requirements work.
 Let's say you purchase $16,000 worth of securities by borrowing $8,000 from your firm and paying $8,000 in cash or securities.
 If the market value of the securities you purchased drops to $12,000, the equity in your account will fall to $4,000 ($12,000 - $8,000 = $4,000).
 If your firm has a 25 percent maintenance requirement, you must have $3,000 in equity in your account (25 percent of $12,000 = $3,000).
 In this case, you do have enough equity because the $4,000 in equity in your account is greater than the $3,000 maintenance requirement.